precimed/simu/README.md

 We extract several subsets of this data to speedup preliminary computations.
 For example,

-- Folder '<NORSTORE>/SYNGP/EUR_10K_2M_merged' contain first 10K individuals and 2518104 SNPs.
+- Folder `<NORSTORE>/SYNGP/EUR_10K_2M_merged` contain first 10K individuals and 2518104 SNPs.
   Here 2518104 is a subset of 2558411 SNPs that we commonly use in matlab code.
-- Folder '<NORSTORE>/SYNGP/EUR_100K_1M_merged' contains all 100K individuals, but just 1188973 SNPs.
+- Folder `<NORSTORE>/SYNGP/EUR_100K_1M_merged` contains all 100K individuals, but just 1188973 SNPs.
   These SNPs is a subset of 1190321 SNPs (matlab reference file for 1M template (w_hm3)

 In the code these "subsets" are refered to as "frames".
-Each frame has a specific number of SNPs and subjects genotyped subjects.
+Each frame has a specific number of SNPs and genotyped subjects.
 Within each frame we can store vectors of length "snps" or "subj", for example:

 * truebeta - true effect sizes generated for synthetic mixture